aplerdal/MkscMoreTracks/README.md

 # MkscMoreTracks
 An asm hack of Mario Kart: Super Circuit that adds more tracks.
+Hard to use individually, but planned to be integrated into AdvancedEdit

 Not intended to be used individually.
 Planned for use in AdvancedEdit6